-Lawyers specialising in defending cases in the Youth Court
+Lawyers specialising in defending cases involving children and young people

 Olliers Solicitors has extensive experience of representing young people who find themselves involved with the Criminal Justice System for the first time whether that be at the police station or appearing before the Youth Court.
 It can be extremely daunting for someone has never had any involvement with the police before as well as for their parents who may have had no prior experience of being arrested or appearing in court and may fear the worst.
 At Olliers we are able to give realistic advise about likely outcomes and what we can do to secure the best outcome for your child.